 The survey included 12 questions divided into four parts: (a) questions on who was providing a response; (b) questions on the general approach taken by the Committee; (c) questions on the draft governance framework being developed by the Committee; and (d) final comments - an open question for respondents to provide additional input for the Committee.
-Major
+Major themes appearing in the responses included concern over appropriate outreach to a wide

-2 https://apps.who.int/iris/bitstream/handle/10665/341017/WHO-SCI-RFH-2019.01-eng.pdf.
+&lt;sup>3 https://apps.who.int/iris/bitstream/handle/10665/341017/WHO-SCI-RFH-2019.01-eng.pdf.